Co-Teaching Online Training

 Co-Teaching is defined as two educators who "Co-Plan, Co-Instruct and Co-Assess a group of students with diverse needs in the same general education classroom."

-Part A Co-Teaching Training is now provided by the Kentucky Department of Education's Office of Educator Licensure and Effectiveness (OELE) through iDrive Digital.
-NOTE: If you have already completed Part A in Edmodo (prior to July 1, 2019), you do not need to take the iDrive Digitial Quiz.
+Part A Co-Teaching Training is provided by the Kentucky Department of Education's Office of Educator Licensure and Effectiveness (OELE).

 For assistance, please contact Brandon Harrod at brandon.harrod@education.ky.gov or Sharon Salsman at sharon.salsman@education.ky.gov